Aditya-crypto/Software-Engineering-project/README.md

         fetch the location of the webcam.\
    (iii) Storing image with corresponding webcam location in the database\
-       → After fetching the location of webcam,the information containing webcam info.(i.e, license number in our case), image, location of the webcam will be stored in one of the distributed server, which can be further used for processing the image.\
+       → After fetching the location of webcam,the information containing webcam info.(i.e, license number in our case), image(in matrix form), location of the webcam will be stored in one of the distributed server.That is one tuple of database will look like (license_number,image,location),which can be further used for processing the image.